 Requirements for NARM certification are determined by NARM and may change during your tenure.
-MCU stays up to date with changes, but to assure currency of requirements for the year you plan to graduate, please refer to www.narm.org/testing/graduate-of-a-meac-accredited-program/.
+MCU stays up to date with changes, but to assure currency of requirements for the year you plan to graduate, please refer to MEAC Students and Graduates - North American Registry of Midwives (narm.org).

 In addition, the MCU Clinical Handbook will guide you through the specifics of MCU's clinical program.

-All MCU students must fulfill, at a minimum, the following clinical experience requirements for a period of at least 24 months under the supervision of a Midwives College of Utah (MCU) approved preceptor.
+All MCU students must fulfill, at a minimum, the required clinical experiences for a period of at least 24 months under the supervision of a Midwives College of Utah (MCU) approved preceptor.
 Students must complete all phases of clinical experience in subsequent order and must be enrolled in the appropriate phase of study.
 All clinical experiences must be logged on MCU Clinical Experience log forms and will be submitted via the clinical practicum courses.